 MetadataShow full item record

-INTRODUCTION: In the era of biomarker-driven systemic therapy for advanced non-small cell lung cancer (NSCLC), the role of routine repeated biopsies for decision-making, outside EGFR mutant disease, remains unproven.
-We report our centre's experience of safety and adequacy for molecular retesting of tumour material obtained from image-guided lung rebiopsies in NSCLC.
-METHODS: We performed a retrospective case-note analysis of patients undergoing image-guided lung rebiopsies at a single cancer centre between 2011-14.
-The primary objective was the pathological success rate.
-Secondary and exploratory objectives were technical success rate, histological concordance, molecular adequacy, genotypes identified and complication rate.
-RESULTS: 103 patients underwent transthoracic image-guided procedures.
-66 rebiopsies in NSCLC were identified and analysed.
-Pathological success rate was 87.1%.
-A high histological discordance rate was observed (12/52 evaluable cases, 23.1%).
-Pre-test molecular adequacy as determined by the lung pathologist was 78.8% (52/66).
-51 out of 52 adequate samples were sent for molecular analysis with a total of 209 genes analysed including EGFR, ALK, KRAS, BRAF, DDR2, NRAS, ROS1 and RET.
-Post-genotyping molecular adequacy was 87.1% (182/209).
-20 new potentially actionable mutations were identified, with 13/66 (19.7%) patients commencing new targeted treatment as a result.
-Overall, rebiopsies informed clinical decision-making in 63.6%.
-Rates of complications were pneumothorax 15%, pneumothorax requiring chest drain 3% and haemoptysis 8%.
-CONCLUSION: We validate the pathological and molecular adequacy rates of rebiopsies and demonstrate clinical utility in routine decision-making.
+INTRODUCTION: In the era of biomarker-driven systemic therapy for advanced NSCLC, the role of routine repeated biopsies for decision making outside EGFR-mutant disease remains unproven.
+We report our center's experience of safety and adequacy for molecular retesting of tumor material obtained from image-guided lung rebiopsies in NSCLC.
+METHODS: We performed a retrospective case note analysis of patients undergoing image-guided lung rebiopsies at a single cancer center between 2011 and 2014.
+The primary objective was to determine the pathological success rate.
+Secondary and exploratory objectives were to determine technical success rate, histological concordance, molecular adequacy, genotypes identified, and complication rate.
+RESULTS: In all, 103 patients underwent transthoracic image-guided procedures.
+A total of 66 rebiopsies in NSCLC were identified and analyzed.
+The pathological success rate was 87.1%.
+A high histological discordance rate was observed (12 of 52 evaluable cases [23.1%]).
+Pretest molecular adequacy as determined by the lung pathologist was 78.8% (52 of 66).
+Of 52 adequate samples 51 were sent for molecular analysis, with a total of 209 genes analyzed (including EGFR, ALK receptor tyrosine kinase gene [ALK], KRAS, BRAF, dicoidin domain receptor tyrosine kinase 2 gene [DDR2], NRAS, ROS1, and rearranged during transfection proto-oncogene gene [RET]).
+The rate of postgenotyping molecular adequacy was 87.1% (182 of 209).
+Overall, 20 new potentially actionable mutations were identified, with 13 of 66 patients (19.7%) starting to receive new targeted treatment as a result.
+Overall, rebiopsies informed clinical decision making in 63.6% of cases.
+The rates of complications were 15% for pneumothorax, 3% for pneumothorax requiring chest drain, and 8% for hemoptysis.
+CONCLUSIONS: We have validated the pathological and molecular adequacy rates of rebiopsies and demonstrated clinical utility in routine decision making.

 The Institute of Cancer Research (Grant ID: Unspecified)